 Our review of the best available scientific and commercial information indicates that the South Sierra DPS and the South Coast DPS meet the Act's definition of endangered species.
-Therefore, we propose to list the South Sierra DPS and the South Coast DPS as endangered species in accordance with sections 3(6) and 4(a)(1) of the Act.
+Therefore, we are listing the South Sierra DPS and the South Coast DPS of the foothill yellow-legged frog as endangered species in accordance with sections 3(6) and 4(a)(1) of the Act.